sony/nnabla/doc/python/build_on_linux_with_dt.rst

 	...

-Now you can use **Data Parallel Distributed Training** using multiple GPUs, please go to CIFAR-10 example for how to use it.
+Now you can use **Data Parallel Distributed Training** using multiple GPUs and multiple nodes, please go to CIFAR-10 example for how to use it.